SlickNicky10/Holograms/README.md

 `addItemLine(Hologram hologram, ItemStack itemstack)` - adds an item line to the given hologram.

-`removeLine(Hologram hologram, Integer index)` - deletes a line from the given hologram.
+`removeLine(Hologram hologram, Integer index, Boolean save [optional])` - deletes a line from the given hologram.

-`setLine(Hologram hologram, Integer index, String text)` - replaces an existing text or item line on the given hologram with a new text line.
+`setLine(Hologram hologram, Integer index, String text, Boolean save [optional])` - replaces an existing text or item line on the given hologram with a new text line.

-`setItemLine(Hologram hologram, Integer index, ItemStack itemstack)` - replaces an existing text or item line on the given hologram with a new item line.
+`setItemLine(Hologram hologram, Integer index, ItemStack itemstack, Boolean save [optional])` - replaces an existing text or item line on the given hologram with a new item line.

 ### Backwards compatibility with the legacy Holograms expansion